Reduce AI DetectionSignals

 Which file formats are supported?

-Use the Anti-AI Converter to process your image through the 10-layer pipeline before posting.
-Then validate the result with the AI Image Detector.
-Platforms like Instagram and TikTok use different detection methods, so always check with a detector before publishing.
+Process your image through the 10-layer pipeline before posting and validate the result with the AI Image Detector.
+Detection methods on platforms like Instagram and TikTok change frequently, so always re-check before publishing.
+There is no guarantee of undetectability, and platform rules still apply.

-DALL-E outputs carry specific statistical fingerprints that detectors recognize.
+DALL-E outputs can carry statistical fingerprints that detectors recognize.
 The converter targets these signals with frequency disruption, noise injection, and compression layers.
 Upload, convert at medium strength, validate, and increase strength if needed.
+Results vary by image and detector.

 What is the difference between Anti-AI Converter and manual editing?